Open

 • Applicants must carry out their activities in a partnership.

-• The lead party applies for a subsidy for activities to improve social sustainability in their value chain(s) in 1 or more countries on the SSF list.
-See the list of target countries in the section 'Eligible countries' below.
+• The lead party applies for a subsidy to improve social sustainability in their value chain(s) in one or more countries on the SPVO list.
+See the list of target countries in the 'Eligible countries' section below.

 One of the conditions to apply is that your company involves its local producers and suppliers.
 Your partnership consists of at least the following parties:

-• 1 company with a branch or permanent office in the Netherlands (this can be the main applicant);
+• 1 company with a branch or permanent office in the Netherlands;

 • 1 local company or corporation;

-• 1 local NGO or another NGO with sufficient knowledge of the local context and a local network.
+• 1 local social organisation, a local civil society organisation or a social organisation with sufficient knowledge of the local context and a local network.

 A project partnership is a mix of companies and social organisations (for example, NGOs) in which: